mlab817/faqs/src/fertilizer-and-pesticide-authority/who-regulates-organic-fertilizers-and-pesticides-and-those-intended-for-industrial-use.md

 ---
  title: Who regulates organic fertilizers and pesticides and those intended for industrial use?

-tags: ["regulates","organic","fertilizers","pesticides","intended","industrial","use"]

  ---

-### Fertilizer and Pesticide Authority
+## Fertilizer and Pesticide Authority

-## Who regulates organic fertilizers and pesticides and those intended for industrial use?
+# Who regulates organic fertilizers and pesticides and those intended for industrial use?

  - Pesticides for urban/household use is regulated by the Foods and Drugs Administration (FDA) per Supreme Court ruling in 2007.